dansheffler/dtsheffler.com/_posts/2017-09-16-a-strong-claim-from-zizioulas.md

 ---
 title: A Strong Claim from Zizioulas
 tags: [Quote, Plato and Personalism]
+summary: Metropolitan John Zizioulas puts in a particularly striking way the historical claim that I am working on in my current book project.
 sharing:
   twitter: Zizioulas makes the historical claim that I am working on in my current book project.
   facebook: Metropolitan John Zizioulas puts in a particularly striking way the historical claim that I am working on in my current book project.